 Sigmund Freud believed that dreams are trying to conceal something from us, something that our ego has forbidden— usually our repressed sexual desires.
 In Freud’s view, dreams are meant to hide their real meanings from us.
 Jung, however, disagreed with Freud and had his own theories.

-While for Freud dreams are all about suppressed libidinous drives and wish-fulfillment, for Jung they are trying to tell us something new— something we don’t already know.
+While for Freud dreams are all about suppressed libidinous drives and wish-fulfilment, for Jung they are trying to tell us something new— something we don’t already know.
 The main difference between the Freudian and Jungian approaches is that Freud was concerned with the past, and thus worked backwards in time, while Jung’s work is about moving forward in life.
 The Freudian approach explores the causal factors that form our dreams, whilst Jung is interested in what the dreams may be telling us about where we are going and how those insights can benefit us.
 As Jungian Analyst von Franz put it: “Dreams don’t waste much spit telling us what we already know” (1980).
 In other words, dreams are not just regressive, a retreat into the past, or concerned with wish fulfillment.
 They are also purposeful and have the goal of helping you live a better life.

 Jung also posits that dreams serve the function of psychological compensation.
 Their messages help us maintain a healthy and dynamic balance between the conscious and the unconscious, the yin and the yang, our virtues and our shadow.
 If you have a one-sided view of a situation or person, dreams may show you the other side.
 If your waking ego tries to repress a part of the unconscious, dreams will emerge to highlight the imbalance and guide you back to balance.